 When the person you care for dies

-- numbness and shock, even if you thought you were prepared
+- numbness and shock, or a sense of disbelief, even if you thought you were prepared

 - relief that the person is no longer in pain

 - shocked that you feel relieved to be free of the burden of caring and can now make plans for your future

 - anger towards the doctors or the hospital, your god or the person for dying

 - guilt about things you did or didn't do, about not being there at the time of death, or about how you are feeling.

 All these reactions are common.
 Feeling relief or guilt is not a sign that you didn't care.
 These emotions may come and go and change in intensity over time.
 Support groups (face-to-face, telephone or online) or counselling can help you get through times when your grief seems overwhelming.

 For information about grief after a person has died from cancer, read Understanding Grief or call Cancer Council 13 11 20.